breuleux/jurigged/README.md

 `revert` will only revert up to the last `commit`, or to the original contents if there was no commit.

-A recoder also allows you to add imports, helper functions and the like to a patch.
+A recoder also allows you to add imports, helper functions and the like to a patch, but you have to use `recoder.patch_module(...)` in that case.

 ## Caveats